 See the range

-A few final touches
+A few finishing touches for your

 referred to as 'final touches' the type of